-Patricia Kanashiro, Assistant Professor of Management and International Business will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business, (IB 482) Global Strategy and (MG 333) Global Strategy for Sustainability.
-Dr. Kanashiro received a BBA from Escola de Administracai de Empresas de

-Sao Paulo, an MA in International Development from the University of Pittsburgh.
+Patricia Kanashiro, Assistant Professor of Management and International Business will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business.
+Dr. Kanashiro received a BBA from Escola de Administracai de Empresas de Sao Paulo, an MA in International Development from the University of Pittsburgh.
 She earned an MS and Phd in Economics and Strategic Management and Public Policy from the George Washington University.
 Dr. Kanashiro joined Loyola in 2013.